vulnmaster/UCO/ontology/icac/docs/user_doc.md

 ## Core Concepts

 ### 1. Hotline Reports
-Hotline reports are the foundation of the ontology.
-They represent reports of potential child exploitation material.
+We use hotline reports as a foundation of the ontology.
+They represent the initial reports of potential child exploitation material.

 ```turtle
 @base <https://example.org/hotline/> .